plisbi/HTTPWorkshop/README.md

 ========

 ### Exercise 1

-You will be creating a open source application, so the aim of this exercise is create a simple endpoint that might or not receive a parameter from the URL.
+You will be creating a open source application.
+The aim of this exercise is create a simple endpoint that might or not receive a parameter from the URL, without using any library.

 ### Exercise 2
 Secure the make object oriented